paulspringett/good-shepherd/README.md

     git clone git://github.com/paulspringett/GoodShepherd.git
     cd GoodShepherd/

-and open the `GoodShepherd.bas` file, which contains the source code for the game, written im 48k BASIC.
+and open the `GoodShepherd.bas` file, which contains the source code for the game, written in 48k BASIC.

 To run the code in an emulator you'll need to compile the BASIC into a TAP file.

 I've included the `bas2tap` utility for doing this.
-I've already comiled the C code into a binary for Mac OS X. There's also a Windows EXE version.
+I've already compiled the C code into a binary for Mac OS X. There's also a Windows EXE version.
 If you're on another version Mac OS X or Linux you may need to compile your own version.

 To compile